oDCM - Web Data for Dummies (Tutorial)

 • store featured artists in a list (or file)

-• Wrap code in a function so you can retrieve data for multiple artists
+4.)
+Finally, wrap your code in a function so you can later retrieve data for multiple artists.

 At which frequency to extract the data?
 (Challenge #2.3)